LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 year_counts <- summarize(surveys_by_year, abundance = n())
 ```

-* We can als count the number of individuals in each plot per year:
+* We can also count the number of individuals in each plot per year:

 ```r
 surveys_by_plot_year <- group_by(surveys, plot_id, year)